viaops/viaops-website/README.md

 <br />

 ### Upcoming
-build the api
-sync with the api
+Update some of the site